canonical/mongo-single-kernel-library/docs/how-to/enable-tls.md

 openssl genrsa -out external-key.pem 3072
 ```

-Then, apply the new external key to the leader of your replica set or config-server.
+Then, apply the new external key to all MongoDB units in your replica set or sharded cluster.

 ```{admonition} Caution
 :class: warning